 If you follow me on Twitter or Facebook you probably know that I suffer from insomnia.
-Between my husband Colm’s snoring, our God-awful knockoff Tempur-Pedic mattress and my racing brain, I’m lucky if I get four hours of sleep a night.
-Some nights it is closer to two.
+Between my husband Colm's snoring, our God-awful knockoff Tempur-Pedic mattress, and my racing brain, I'm lucky if I get five hours of sleep a night.
+Some nights it is closer to three.

 More than once I've fallen asleep on the couch after sitting down to take off my shoes.
 I was so tired this afternoon that I actually fell asleep briefly in my parked car waiting for my daughters to finish with their after school activities.
 I immediately took a nap when I got home.

 You don't realize how incredibly bad it is for your body to go without proper sleep.

 According to the National Heart, Lung, and Blood Institute 50-70 million adults in the US have sleep or wakefulness disorders.
 Sleep deprivation can lead to serious health concerns including heart disease, stroke, diabetes, obesity, cancer, and high blood pressure.

 Not only does it cause memory loss, anxiety and depression, but WebMD states lack of sleep ages your skin “…chronic sleep loss can lead to lackluster skin, fine lines, and dark circles under the eyes.”

 On top of all the health issues lack of sleep causes, one of my biggest issues is my mood and how it effects everyone around me.
 When I am especially tired I'm impatient, can't concentrate and get snippy.
 It only takes one small misunderstanding to quickly change a the atmosphere from happy to WTH just happened?!?

 Tips to Help You Get the Sleep You Desperately Need

 - Try to schedule your daily exercise at least 5 to 6 hours before going to bed.